jhnbyrn/951-KLR-PAGES/dme_fuel_enrichments_code_walkthrough.md

 These values are fractions with a denominator of 8 as we'll see soon.
 The value from this map is the base cranking enrichment - but it can be modified.

-There are really two paths through this code, a simple one and a complicated one.
+There are really two paths through this part of the routine, a simple one and a complicated one.
 We'll cover the simplest one first: this is where the we have had 12 or fewer rotations, and have not hit 600rpm yet.

 ```
 	mov	r2,#53h